Ivo-Balbaert/The_Way_to_Mojo/book/10_Standard_library_Examples.md

 time_function() (used in line 3) tells you how long it takes (in nanoseconds) for a function closure to execute: pass in a nested function (also known as a closure that takes no arguments and returns None as a parameter), to time a function for example sleep1ms.

-## 10.8 Vectors from the module utils.vector
+## 10.8 Vectors from the module collections.vector
 (??
 Table schema with properties ?)

 InlinedFixedVector: small-vector optimization